Speaking & Listening

 Our aim is to equip each child with the skills necessary to progress through the stages of reading to become competent, confident, independent readers with a love and respect for literature.
-Our reading books are organised into bands of reading difficulty with our main reading scheme being the 'Oxford Reading Tree' and we have a well stocked and maintained school library.
+Our reading books are organised into phonics levels, for early readers, and bands of reading difficulty.
+We have a well stocked and maintained school library.
 We have strong links with our local library too and encourage children and parents to make use of this valuable resource.
-We support reading through a very specific approach to guided reading in class (Reciprocal Reading) and we also provide Reading Recovery support in Year 1 for many children.
-In Year 3 during 2014-2015 we are introducing a focussed reading intervention entitled ‘Project X’ which will support a range of emerging readers, but has been shown to have a significantly positive effect on the reading attainment of boys.
+We support reading through a regular, specific approach to guided reading in class.

 Children will be taught to writer for a wide range of purposes and audiences.
 They will be taught to organise and structure their writing in a variety of ways through fiction, poetry and other texts.

 Handwriting is taught systematically throughout the school, during regular lessons.
 Once competent and confident writers in KS2 the children progress to using pens for writing.

 Spelling strategies are taught in daily reading and spelling workshops and children learn, and are tested, on a bank of words that they should spell correctly.
 They will be taught to use a dictionary and thesaurus when and where appropriate.